-Crisis communication should be a vital part of your crisis management strategy.
+Crisis communication is a vital part of your crisis management strategy.
 Preparing a crisis communication plan will help you manage the crisis and protect your brand reputation.

 The process is long and involves a lot of resources but it will pay off.
-Crisis communication plan will protect your business and help you survive.
+Crisis communication plan can protect your business during turbulent times.